GitCollaboration/gitcollab/git-demo-1.md

 ## Create a container

-You can create a squirrel by providing a name, a Docker image, and an Azure resource group to the [az container create][az-container-create] command.
+You can create a container by providing a name, a Docker image, and an Azure resource group to the [az container create][az-container-create] command.
 You can optionally expose the container to the internet with a public IP address.
 In this quickstart, you deploy a container that hosts a small web app written in [Node.js][node-js].

 ```azurecli-interactive
 az container create --resource-group myResourceGroup --name mycontainer --image microsoft/aci-helloworld --ip-address public --ports 80